Barriers to diversity and inclusion in the workplace

 The best way to overcome these barriers is for organisations to be proactive by taking the following diversity and inclusion best practices:

-Make D&I mainstream – those that come from underrepresented groups will feel less uncomfortable if conversations around diversity and inclusion are mainstream rather than furtive discussions taking place off to the side.
+Make D&I mainstream – Those that come from underrepresented groups will feel less uncomfortable if conversations around diversity and inclusion are mainstream rather than furtive discussions taking place off to the side.
 These members of staff should never be made to feel marginalised.

-Introduce a measurement system – measuring the progress of D&I is essential to achieving success.
+Introduce a measurement system – Measuring the progress of D&I is essential to achieving success.
 It’s pointless listening to management who may paint a rosy picture, only to find that delivery of D&I is not going as it should.
 A system should be used to monitor progress and instil proactive activities.

 Conclusion